Cosack Globe Table Lamp

 Cosack Leuchten

-The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
-In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
+The Gebrüder Cosack (Gecos) company was founded in 1833 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack together with Gottliebe Tappe.
+It was named Metallwarenfabrik Tapp + Cosack.
+In the beginning they made liturgical items, crosses and upholstery nails made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.
-Cosack is the oldest Neheim lamp factory.

 After the Second World War Cosack pursued a modern direction.
 A best seller were copper lighting for restaurants.
 The company was declared bankrupt in 1984.